jjvaz25/ga-curriculum/curriculum/lesson-plans/17-instructor-student-choice/react.md

 ## Exercise: Identifying Components

-* Break into groups of three and take a look at Facebook, Craigslist, Ebay, or a website of your choice.
+* Break into groups of three and take a look at Facebook, AirBnB, Nordstrom, Pinterest, Indeed or a website of your choice.
 Identify the visual "components" the website is comprised of.
 Write it out or create a diagram with screenshots of the site.

 As you're drawing this out, think about the following questions...
 * Where do you see "nested components"?
 Where do you not?